nixta/js-api-identity-manager-cacher/README.md

 ```

-## 3.X JavaScript API
+## 3.x JavaScript API
-To use the component with the 3.x JavaScript API, simply modify the `location` property:
+To use the component with the 3.x JavaScript API, simply modify the `location` property to replace `4.x` with `3.x`:

 ``` JavaScript
     location: "http://nixta.github.io/js-api-identity-manager-cacher/js/3.x"